 - 2 medium onions, sliced

 - 8 slices Canadian bacon

 - Dill pickle slices

-- In a large skillet, saute onions in 1 tablespoon of butter until tender; remove and set aside.
+- In a large skillet, saute onions in 1 tablespoon butter until tender; remove and set aside.
 Spread barbecue sauce on four slices of bread.
-Layer each with one slice of cheese, bacon, turkey, pickles, onions and another slice of cheese.
+Layer each with one slice of cheese, two slices each of bacon and turkey, pickle slices, onions and another slice of cheese.
 Cover with remaining slices of bread.

 - In the same skillet over medium-low heat, melt remaining butter.
 Cook sandwiches on both sides until golden brown and cheese is melted (cover the skillet during the last few minutes to help melt cheese, if necessary).

 Nutrition Facts1 sandwich: 628 calories, 34g fat (19g saturated fat), 137mg cholesterol, 1359mg sodium, 42g carbohydrate (11g sugars, 2g fiber), 39g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 I made these for our family of three adults and everyone loved them.
 I made two changes just based on our personal tastes.
 I used Swiss cheese instead of the Monterey Jack called for and I grilled them in my panini press instead of on the stove top.
 Its a terrific combination of flavors!